mmbman/Katagiri/bendowa-notes.md

 	- [“Principles of Practice, Talk 2: Bodhicitta”](1986-03-20-Principles-of-Practice-Talk-2) - as *bodhicitta* or bodhi-mind, or “one-mind of the Buddha.”
 	- [“Three Collective Pure Precepts” at 15:02](1986-04-26-Three-Collective-Pure-Precepts#1502) - in connection to the Three Collective Pure Precepts.
 	- [“Diamond Sutra, Talk 9: Emptiness” at 11:27](1979-08-01-Diamond-Sutra-Emptiness#1127) – as identical with *sho*, “realization”.

+-  In Chinese, *wu wei* (無爲) – translated here as “unconditioned” or “free from human agency” – is a philosophical term literally meaning “not-acting” or “not-doing,” according to [Wikipedia](https://en.wikipedia.org/wiki/Wu_wei).
+In Japanese the term is *mui*; it translates the Sanskrit term *asamskrita*, and has the same meaning as “unconstructed”. (*Moon in a Dewdrop*, glossary, p.
+346.)

 ##### 2